The Hamilton County Young Democrats are a chartered chapter of the parent organization the Indiana Young Democrats.

 Section 1: Membership in HCYD is open to anyone between the ages of fourteen and thirty-five years, inclusive, who believes in the principles of the Democratic Party.
 No person will be denied membership on the basis of race, gender, religion, economic status, national origin, sexual orientation, gender identity, or disability.

 Section 2: No person will be considered a member in good standing of the HCYD until a membership form, as approved by the Executive Committee, has been completed and dues have been paid.
 Membership renewal and collection of appropriate dues will occur as established in the Bylaws.

 Section 3: HCYD members who were in good standing for at least one year and who have attained the age of thirty-seven years, may, unless such membership be disapproved by a majority of the active membership, become affiliated with the organization as non-voting members and will hereafter be referred to as “associate members.”

 Section 4: Any member or officer of HCYD may be absolved of membership and or duties when any two members of the organization bring good reason, including failure to perform duties, affiliation with another political party or acting against the Democratic Party or the government, with proof to the Executive Committee and the Executive Committee votes to forward the action to the general membership for a majority vote to expel the member or relieve the officer of his/her duties.
 A majority vote is greater than 50 percent of members in good standing and present.
 A plurality vote is the greatest share of votes cast.

 Article IV: Officers

-Section 1: The officers of the HCYD shall be President, Vice President, Secretary, Treasurer, Outreach Director, and Communications Director.
+Section 1: The officers of the HCYD shall be President, Vice President, Secretary, Treasurer, and Communications Director.
 These officers shall perform the duties prescribed by this Constitution and the Bylaws adopted by HCYD.
 No person may hold more than one office at a time.
 The collective of officers is known as the “Executive Committee.”

 Section 2: The duties of the officers of the HCYD are as follows: